 #17.
 Use a look that is self-tested.

 Of course, you want to place your focus primarily on the customer.
-However, you are also a web user, and your perspective can be incredibly valuable when working your site.
-Use a design and layout that is attractive and simple to understand to you, that optimizes your own sense of engagement.
-It should be easy to interact with your site and visually appealing (both in terms of usability and general aesthetics).
+However, you are also a web user, and your perspective can be incredibly valuable when working on your site.
+It should be easy to interact with your site and visually appealing (both usability and general aesthetics).
+Use a design and layout that is attractive and simple to understand and optimizes your own sense of engagement.

 Specifically, consider larger fonts.
 Mashable recently used this tactic, generally increasing its font sizes to enhance readability.